Designing the Perfect Floor Plan for Everyday Living | Dream Home Project 2A

 Kitchen, Dining, and Great Room: These interconnected spaces are the social heart of the home.
 We’re designing ours as open yet subtly defined, so we can cook, dine, and relax together while maintaining some visual separation.

 Mudroom, Laundry, and Garage Entry: Keeping these utility spaces close together helps us manage the daily in-and-out chaos of family life.
-A dedicated drop zone right off the garage helps contain messes before they migrate inside.
+We explored this in detail in our mudroom, laundry, and half bath remodel, where adjacency planning made a major difference.

 Primary Suite, Walk-In Closet, and Ensuite: We're prioritizing a seamless flow within the primary suite for comfort and efficiency.
 This adjacency makes morning and bedtime routines smoother and enhances privacy.